mdarsadreza/Student-BE/README.md

 # How to Run the Project

-Before running the project, please ensure that Node.js is installed on your machine.
+Before running the project, please ensure that Node.js and MySQL are installed on your machine.

 ## Steps to Run the Project